lacanoid/datalink/README.md

     apt install libwww-curl-perl libdbd-pg-perl

-Recent versions also require [pguri](https://github.com/petere/pguri) extension, which must be installed separately.
+Also required is [pguri](https://github.com/petere/pguri) extension, which must be installed separately.

 To build and install this module: